mahe-lab/sops/sds_page_protein_electrophoresis_buffer_preparation_and_gel_casting.md

 ### cleanup
 - Wipe down work surfaces with 70% isopropanol
-- NOTE: Do not use isopropanol on instruments
+- Do not use isopropanol on instruments

 ### waste
 - Tips/Tubes should be disposed of in yellow biohazard bag/tub

 ### maintenance
-- rinse equipment with distilled water after use
+- Rinse equipment with distilled water after use
-- DO NOT USE UNIVERSAL CLEANER ON GEL APARATUS (This will cause caustic damage)
 - Can wipe down glass plates with isopropanol to remove debris and ensure re-use without leaks

 ### before_starting
+- Several buffers/solutions are required and should be prepared in advance:
-- Prepare 0.5M Tris (pH 6.8): in a beaker, dissolve 6g Tris base in 60mL ddH2O (heat/stir) and adjust pH 6.8 with 12 M HCL (slowly, as an overshoot is not salvageable); pout into 100mL graduated cylinder and top off to 100mL with ddH2O, sore in a labled 100mL bottle at 4°C
+- 0.5M Tris (pH 6.8): in a beaker, dissolve 6g Tris base in 60mL ddH2O (heat/stir) and adjust pH 6.8 with 12 M HCL (slowly, as an overshoot is not salvageable); pout into 100mL graduated cylinder and top off to 100mL with ddH2O, sore in a labled 100mL bottle at 4°C
-- Prepare 1.5M Tris (pH 8.8):  in a beaker, dissolve 18.15g Tris base in 60mL ddH2O (heat/stir) and adjust pH 8.8 with 12 M HCL (slowly, as an overshoot is not salvageable); pout into 100mL graduated cylinder and top off to 100mL with ddH2O, sore in a labled 100mL bottle at 4°C
+- 1.5M Tris (pH 8.8):  in a beaker, dissolve 18.15g Tris base in 60mL ddH2O (heat/stir) and adjust pH 8.8 with 12 M HCL (slowly, as an overshoot is not salvageable); pout into 100mL graduated cylinder and top off to 100mL with ddH2O, sore in a labled 100mL bottle at 4°C
+- 10% w/v SDS: dissolve 10g SDS in 60-90 mL ddH2O (heat/stir slowly); top up to 100mL with ddH2O; store in a labelled 100 mL bottle at RT
+- Specimen buffer (reducing): In a 15mL Falcon tube, combine 3.55 mL ddH2O; 1.25 mL 0.5 M Tris (pH 6.8); 2.5 mL glycerol; 2.0 mL 10% (w/v) SDS; 0.2 mL 0.5% (w/v) bromophenol blue.
+Store at RT
+- 10x Running Buffer: 30.3 g Tris base; 144 g glycine; 10 g SDS in 1L.
+NO pH ADJUSTMENT.
+Store at 4°C

-- Prepare 10% w/v SDS:
+-

 ### calculator
 ~~~~